This blog has been medically reviewed by Gigi Chawla, MD, head of general pediatrics at Children’s Minnesota, and was updated in June 2026.

 Talk to them

 Use this as an opportunity to talk to your children about social media.
-Discuss the kind of content that they see on these platforms, and make sure to keep an open dialogue.
-Kids should feel comfortable talking to you about trends they see online and should ask questions if they don’t understand what they are seeing.
+Discuss the kind of content that they see on these platforms and make sure to keep an open dialogue.
+Ask them about the trends they are seeing on social media, if they think they are safe and if they have any questions about it.
+Help your children feel comfortable talking to you about their social media use.

-If your teen is old enough to manage medications on their own, teach them how to read the label so they can understand what is an appropriate amount of an OTC medication to take.
+If your teen is mature enough to manage medications on their own, ensure they have an understanding of how to read the label to know the appropriate dose of OTC medication to take.
 You can also look at the safety information together so they understand what can happen to them if they take too much of a medication.

 Keep medications out of reach